 A look at the extent to which policy makers face a trade off between unemployment and inflation.
 The Phillips curve suggests there is a trade off between inflation and unemployment, at least in the short term.
-Other economists are more sceptical.
+Other economists argue the trade off between inflation and unemployment is weak.

 This Keynesian view of the AS curve suggests there can be a trade off between inflation and demand deficient unemployment.